The Franchise Law Review: GCC Overview

 At present, there is no withholding, capital gains, personal or individual income tax imposed in the UAE (however, individuals are charged some taxes, albeit indirectly, such as municipality tax imposed on certain hotel services, as well as business and residential property rentals).
 Zakat, a religious wealth tax levied pursuant to shariah law in many Islamic countries, is also not presently levied in the UAE.
 Individual emirates in the UAE have issued tax decrees concerning corporate taxes (some decrees dating as far back as the 1960s) but have not implemented their respective decrees, except that oil and gas-producing companies and foreign banks are taxed.

 All GCC states impose custom duties payable for the import and export of goods that may be applicable if any goods are supplied.
-In addition, value added tax (VAT) is payable in Saudi Arabia, Bahrain and the United Arab Emirates (see Section V.iii).
+In addition, value added tax (VAT) is currently payable in Saudi Arabia, Bahrain and the United Arab Emirates and is due to be introduced in Oman (see Section V.iii).

 In Kuwait, income tax is imposed on non-Kuwaiti and non-GCC owned companies.
 Corporate bodies incorporated within the GCC and owned by the citizens of those countries are granted the same treatment as Kuwaiti companies and are therefore not subject to income tax at present.
 As discussed above, income tax is imposed on those 'carrying on business in Kuwait', which is currently interpreted widely by the taxation authorities and can expose some franchisors to Kuwait tax.